Riccardobozzato94/Endpoint-Security-Setup-Cisco-Cybersecurity-Scholarship-Program-2024/Readme.md

 ### Windows - Windows Firewall
 1. Open Windows Firewall settings.
 2. Create inbound and outbound rules to block or allow specific types of traffic.
+3. Example: Block traffic from a specific IP address:
+    - Open Windows Firewall.
+    - Go to "Inbound Rules" and click "New Rule".
+    - Select "Custom", then "Next".
+    - Select "All programs", then "Next".
+    - Add the IP address to block, then "Next".
+    - Choose "Block the connection", then "Next".
+    - Apply the rule to all profiles and give it a name, then "Finish".

+## IDS Setup

+### Linux - Snort
+1. Install Snort:
+    ```bash
+    sudo apt-get install snort
+    ```
+2. Configure Snort to monitor network traffic:
+    - Edit the configuration file: `/etc/snort/snort.conf`
+    - Define the network ranges to monitor:
+    ```bash
+    ipvar HOME_NET 192.168.1.0/24
+    ```
+3. Start Snort:
+    ```bash
+    sudo snort -A console -i eth0 -c /etc/snort/snort.conf
+    ```

 ## Testing
-1. Verify antivirus is installed and running.
+1. Verify advanced antivirus settings are applied and working.
-2. Test firewall rules by attempting to connect to blocked/allowed services.
+2. Test advanced firewall rules by attempting to connect to blocked/allowed services.
+3. Test IDS setup by generating test traffic and checking Snort alerts.